Michael Tranfaglia, MD - Medical Director, Treasurer, Co-Founder

 Debbie has worked to raise awareness of Fragile X through print, TV and Internet media, including James Watson's latest book on DNA.
 Debbie has organized four events and produced three video pieces for FRAXA.
 After graduating from Texas A&M University, she worked for ABC News "20/20" as a production secretary, and then went on to producing at CNBC Business News.
 In 2000, Debbie left to get involved with FRAXA.

 Debbie is raising four children with husband Jeffrey, managing partner of private equity firm Veronis Suhler Stevenson.
 Their oldest child has Fragile X.

-Sasa Zorovic, PhD - Vice President
+Sasa Zorovic, MBA, PhD - Vice President

 Sasa received his AB in Applied Mathematics from Harvard, a PhD in Engineering-Economic Systems at Stanford, and an MBA from Stanford Business School.
 Sasa became involved with FRAXA in 2006 when his children were diagnosed with Fragile X and joined the Board of Directors in 2008.
 Sasa is currently VP of Finance and Operations at PTC and was previously Co-Head of Bloomberg Fundamental Data.